homostellaris/clean-code-smells-and-heuristics/_names/n4-unambiguous-names.md

 The name of this function does not say what the function does except in broad and vague terms.
 This is emphasized by the fact that there is a function named `renamePage` inside the function named `doRename`!
-What do tthe names tell you about the difference between the two function?
+What do the names tell you about the difference between the two function?
 Nothing.

 A better name for that function is `renamePageAndOptionallyAllReferences`.